 This is the highest state of prayer: to be children in God’s arms, silent, loving, rejoicing.”

-I have written about it in the past, about prayer, how God so enjoys it when we speak to him whether out of love or lament.
+I have written about it in the past, about prayer, how God so enjoys it when we speak to him, whether out of love or lament.
 And despite what we say there is no such thing as a bad prayer.
 In the same way, a child cannot give his parents a bad painting or drawing.
-His love for you is not based on your performance.

 Yet here I was in this beautiful moment ordained by the Lord, father, and son.
 There were no elegant words spoken, there were no drawings or paintings.
 There was simply, being, and the peace which filled the room was nothing short of divine.